Brandon-Seidman/Liquid/README.md

 		  password: ihavesomanyprojects

 # Mixpanel Note
-- We know that tracking works with Microsoft Edge, Google Chrome, and safari but are unsure with other browsers, if you want Mixpanel to track your movements you'll have to use one of these browsers.
+- We know that tracking works but it depends on the security permissions of your computer.
+If you can't see your own tracking we demo it in the code walkthrough.

 # Login to mixpanel to view tracking
 Email: liquidappteam@gmail.com